MicrosoftDocs/Hololens/hololens/mac-address-options.md

 ### Requirements

-- Authorisation of the &quot;Intune Graph Powershell&quot; against the customer Tenant
+- Authorization of the &quot;Intune Graph PowerShell&quot; against the customer Tenant
-- Installation of the Intune Graph Powershell on the technicians machine.
+- Installation of the Intune Graph PowerShell on the technicians machine.
 - [https://www.powershellgallery.com/packages/Microsoft.Graph.Intune/6.1907.1.0](https://www.powershellgallery.com/packages/Microsoft.Graph.Intune/6.1907.1.0)
 - Read access to the &quot;Managed Devices&quot; elements of Intune.
 (Help Desk Operator or above, or a custom role)